mgballard/qooratedeploy/README.md

         $ cp -R ~/src/qoorateserver/templates ~/deployment/apps/qoorateserver

 # Cleaning up
-1. Make sure all files in `/home/deploy` are owned by deploy
+1. Make sure all files in `/home/deploy` are owned by `deploy`
         $ sudo chown -R deploy:deploy ~/

-1. Make sure one directoy is owned by root
+1. Make sure one directory is owned by root

         $ sudo chown -R root:root ~/deployment/profiles/mongrel2

-    NOTE: This allows procer to `chown` to `/home/deploy/deployment`
+    NOTE: This allows procer to `chown` to `/home/deploy/deployment`, but run mongrel2 and procer as root.

 # Starting the server
 There are two scripts that have been written to start/stop the server: